Letter in Social Research Analysis

 Comm 355 – Behavioral Research in Communication

-To be certain of receiving credit, students' internships must be approved by the Program Coordinator.
+To be certain of receiving credit, students' internships must be approved by the Chief Undergraduate Advisor.
 In ordinary circumstances, students will enroll in two (2) three-credit internships spread across two consecutive semesters, under the same sponsor.
-The Program Coordinator can help students locate sponsors.
+The Chief Undergraduate Advisor can help students locate sponsors.
 Possible sponsors include faculty members in the Sociology department, faculty and professional staff registered with the Office of Undergraduate Research and Scholarship (1001 DuBois Library), or agencies registered with the Field Experience Office (Goodell 511).
 Graded internships appear on students' records as SOCIOL 398.